-When it comes to savings, cash is still king for many.
-In January 2023 Fidelity found that 96% of women hold cash in some form.
-When it comes to investments, 47% of men held investment products as against just 28% of women.
+While women are great savers, holding more in cash ISAs than men, when it comes to investments, 47% of men held investment products as against just 28% of women.
 While an easily accessible rainy day fund is important, holding too much of your savings in cash means you are losing money in real terms because of the effect of inflation.
 Essentially, the money you have saved will buy less in a few years' time than it does today.

 Investments such as shares, on the other hand, have the capacity to match and even beat inflation over the longer term, although this is not guaranteed and there is the chance that you can lose money.
-Yet just 10% of women have a stocks and shares ISA and only 7% hold other investments or unit trusts.
+Yet according to research published by the Investment Association in March 2025, just 11% of women have a stocks and shares ISA (compared to 21% of men) and only 9% hold other investments or unit trusts (compared to 16% of men).

 The most common reason why people choose not to invest is a lack of confidence.
+It's worth noting that 40% of women only rated themselves as beginner investors (compared to 30% of men).
 They hold off making financial decisions because they don't believe they understand financial products well enough, or think investing is too complex.
 When investment decisions are made, the tendency for women in particular is to be cautious and to take less risk, leading to the disproportionate levels of cash holdings compared to investments.